• Skip to main content

 Contrary to popular belief, you do not need a huge amount of subscribers on your email list in order to make money.
 The quality of subscriber is so much more important than the quantity.
 A quality subscriber is already interested in your work (that’s why they joined your list!) and they may be interested in purchasing from you.

-What I like to do is to provide my mailing list with valuable and good quality news and information and include a small section on the item I’m selling.
+I like to provide my mailing list with valuable and good quality news and information and include a small section on the item I’m selling.
 Very recently I sold another Garden Path Scarf kit this way, by sending out my weekly email, The Weekend Edition.

 If you want to take a look at how it might look to have a mailing list, I recommend that you sign up to mine for inspiration.